skillrepos/helm-fun-v2/codespace-labs.md

 helm upgrade --help | head
 ```

 9. Notice the last line about being able to use the --set option to override values from the command line.
 We'll run an upgrade and try that - explicitly setting the service.type to NodePort and the node port itself to 31000.
-(You may want to copy and paste this one from the file commands.txt in the extra subdirectory -   ~/helm-ws/extra/commands.txt )
+(You may want to copy and paste this one.)

 ```
 helm upgrade local-chartmuseum cm/chartmuseum --set env.open.DISABLE_API=false --set service.type=NodePort --set service.nodePort=31000